mohammadFeiz/aio-apis/README.md

 - In the `super()` constructor, global API settings such as token and handleErrorMessage are initialized.
 - The `getUsers()` method sends a GET request and returns the user data if the request is successful or false in fail.

-🔹 In this structure, all API requests are organized within a single class. <br>
-🔹 API configurations are set during the class initialization. <br>
-🔹 Each request method sends the request and processes the response.

 ## Notice !!!
 > **Since each request is a method, you can make the request configuration fully dynamic by passing parameters to the method.
 For example, you can dynamically set values based on the input parameters.**